-Updated Weekender for iOS 7.0 and Android Now Available
+Updated Weekender for iOS 7.0 and Android

 The Weekender for Mobile has been updated to take advantage of the new features and functionality of the iOS 7.0 and Android mobile platforms.
 It now displays real-time train arrival information at all 154 stations served by the and lines and upcoming real-time departures for the two terminals of the 42nd Street Shuttle.